 Where to rent a motorbike in El Nido?

 It’s not a problem to rent a motorbike in El Nido, Palawan.
 There are many offices on the central streets where you can rent a motorbike, you can also buy there excursions around Palawan island and island hopping tours.

 It cost 400 PHP ($8) to rent 1 motorbike for 1 day, and it was necessary to leave a driver’s license for a motorbike in return (I’m not kidding).

 So we went to Naсpan beach, which is located 20 km to the north from El Nido, Philippines.

-First the road is good — one-side concrete road, with not too intense traffic, but when you are overtaken by a car or truck – it’s not entirely comfortable, since the road is narrow.
-The road runs through the usual non-tourist Filipino villages.
+At first the road is good — one-side concrete road, with not too intense traffic, but when you are overtaken by a car or truck – it’s not entirely comfortable since the road is narrow.
+The road runs through the usual non-tourist Philippine villages.

 There are breathtaking views on both sides of the road between the villages: dense mountains, rice fields and palm groves.